AppliedLogicSystems/ALSProlog/11-Prolog-Builtins:-Non-I-O.md

     be set.
 It will be set when
             Arg1 != -1 && !Arg2
     While this is rather arcane, there are good reasons for it internally.
 For consistent results, the cutneeded flag should be set for each clause sometime before asserting it.
 If the cut_needed flag is set for either assertz or asserta, an instruction to move the current choice point to the cut point will be inserted prior to creation of the first choice point.

 reset_obp (-18)
     Erases the the icode parameters in the .obp file back to the most recent init_codebuffer.

 index_all (-19)
     Causes indexing to be generated for all predicates.
 This is normally done after a consult or reconsult operation.
 Assert and retract operations, however, cause the indexing to be discarded, so this service may be called to redo indexing after the database has been changed via assert or retract.

 index_single (-20)
     not implemented

 addto_autouse (-21)
     Causes a module name to be added to the list of modules to be automatically used.
 By default, only the builtins module is automatically used by all other modules.
 Argument one should be the name of the module to add to the autouse list.

 addto_autoname (-22)
     Causes a procedure name/arity to be added to the autoname list.
 This is a list of procedures for which “stubs” are created when a module is initialized.
 By default, call/1, ’,’/2, ’;’/2, are on this list.
-These stubs must exist for context- dependent procedures such as call or setof to work properly.
+These stubs must exist for context-dependent procedures such as call or setof to work properly.
 Arg1 should be set to the procedure name and Arity should be set to the arity.

 cremodclosure (-23)
     Creates a module closure .
 Procedures such as asserta/1 and bagof/3 are defined in builtins and yet need to know which module invoked them.
 The solution is to create a $n+1$ argument version of these procedures in the builtins.pro file (or elsewhere) and create a module closure.
 This module closure will link together the three argument version with the four argument version, installing the calling module in the fourth argument.
 Arg1 should be the name of the $n$ argument procedure.
 Arity should be $n$.
 Arg2 should be the name of the $n+1$ argument procedure to execute after installing the module name in the $(n+1)$th argument.

 hideuserproc (-24)
     Used to hide user defined procedures.
 The first service argument (i.e., the second argument of $icode/4) is the name of the procedure to hide, the second is the arity of the procedure, the last is the name of the module in which the procedure is defined.
 The following query will hide user:p/0.
            ?- $icode(-24, p, 0, user).

 relinkdatabase (-25)
     Relinks the entire database.
 Relinking of the program is done automatically by Version 1.1 after each consult or reconsult.
 However, it may still be desirable to relink the program before certain calls to assert or abolish.
 ````

 ####Icode calls and .obp files